Discover the MIPIM Awards 2021 Finalists!

 Architect: Studio MK27, Estudio Guto Requena

-With 3,000 employees working from anywhere, XP investment commissioned mk27 to reframe its headquarters after Covid-19.
-Instead of a crystal high-rise, mk27 offers a new Bioma.
+With 3,000 employees working from anywhere, XP investment commissioned mk27 and EGR to reframe its headquarters after Covid-19.
+Instead of a crystal high-rise, the studios offer a new Bioma.
 The 700,000 sq m park for pedestrian and new mobility solutions is designed to boost creativity, community experience and to serve as a new structure to its people.
 Prefab wooden marquises will provide shelter for this new lifestyle with flexible spaces that are expandable, replicable, sustainable and timeless.
 Gently inserted into the tree canopies, the system of four-storey slabs can host working, meeting, exercising, having fun and what ever else this new era brings.

 Tourist and recreational cluster ‘Land of Forts’